 - Remove your contacts and try sending out invitations again

-- See steps above in the section “Walkie-Talkie Invitations Not Sending or Being Received?”
+- See the steps above in the section “Walkie-Talkie Invitations Not Sending or Being Received?”

 - Swipe up on your Apple Watch and make sure that you don’t see the disconnected status